Texas State University: Alumni

 Texas State University's most notable alumnus is U.S. president Lyndon B. Johnson.
 Johnson attended the university, then known as the Southwest Texas State Teachers College, from 1926 until 1930 when he earned his Bachelor of Science degree.
 As a student, Johnson participated on the debate team and was an editor for the student newspaper, then known as the College Star.
 Johnson remains the only U.S. president who graduated from a university in the state of Texas.

-Another notable alum is Grammy Award-winning American country music singer George Strait.
+Another notable alumnus is Grammy Award-winning American country music singer George Strait.
 Strait graduated in 1979 from the university, then known as Southwest Texas State University, with a Bachelor of Science in agriculture.
 As a student, Strait performed his first show with the Ace in the Hole Band at Cheatham Street Warehouse in San Marcos.
-In 2006, Strait was given an honorary Doctor of Humane Letters by University President Denise Trauth.
+In 2006, Strait was given an honorary Doctor of Humane Letters by university president Denise Trauth.

+Also notable is the writer, producer, and director Taylor Sheridan.
+Sheridan attended Texas State University as a Theater Arts major but dropped out after his junior year.
+In 2025, he was awarded an honorary doctorate by the university.

-Other notable alumni include: comedian Devon Walker, who joined the cast of Saturday Night Live in 2022; General Robert L. Rutherford, United States Air Force; musician Scott H. Biram; actor Powers Boothe; writer Tomás Rivera; Texas state representative Alfred P.C.
-Petsch; columnist "Heloise" (Ponce Cruse Evans); mathematician and former president of the American Mathematical Society R. H. Bing; St. Louis Cardinals first baseman Paul Goldschmidt; professional wrestler Lance Archer (Lance Hoyt); Texas musician Charlie Robison; and military historian Alan C. Carey.
+Other notable alumni include country musician Sunny Sweeney; actress Edi Patterson; musician Randy Rogers; comedian Devon Walker, General Robert L. Rutherford, United States Air Force; musician Scott H. Biram; actor Powers Boothe; writer Tomás Rivera; Texas state representative Alfred P.C.
+Petsch; columnist "Heloise" (Ponce Cruse Evans); mathematician and former president of the American Mathematical Society R. H. Bing; professional baseball player Paul Goldschmidt; professional wrestler Lance Archer (Lance Hoyt); Texas musician Charlie Robison; and military historian Alan C. Carey.

-2025 Termination of Thomas Alter

-In September 2025, Texas State University made national headlines when it abruptly terminated Thomas Alter, a tenured associate professor of history, for comments he made during a panel at the online Revolutionary Socialism Conference.
-The termination, ordered by President Kelly Damphousse and endorsed by Texas State University System Chancellor Brian McCall, was justified on grounds that Alter's speech constituted "conduct that advocates for inciting violence" and was "incompatible with his responsibilities as a faculty member."
-The decision was based on video footage of the conference published online by a political opponent.
-The university's action was immediately criticized by academic and civil liberties organizations, including the American Association of University Professors (AAUP) and the Foundation for Individual Rights and Expression (FIRE), which argued the termination violated Alter's First Amendment rights and the core principles of academic freedom and tenure.

-Legal and Academic Controversy

-Legal experts noted that public university employees' speech is protected if it involves matters of public concern, unless it meets the strict Supreme Court standard from Brandenburg v.
-Ohio (1969) of being directed to inciting imminent lawless action.
-Critics of the termination argued that Alter's academic discussion of revolutionary socialism, without a call for immediate violence, was protected speech and that the administration's action was a politically motivated dismissal for expressing controversial political beliefs.
-The case drew parallels to the 1969 "San Marcos 10" incident, in which students were suspended for protesting the Vietnam War, highlighting ongoing tensions between institutional authority and free expression on campus.